 Two complete dressing-table sets with different variations of a 'sunburst' design, the second group is particularly dark and bright under UV light; and a bowl and vase with a frosted finish.

-A Bohm-Contex (possibly an early example before they were branded as "Contex-10") c1957, and a pair of half-keyboard Model-B adders from the early 1960s, the first for ₤sd, the second (which has a lined wooden case) for any decimal currency.
+A Bohm-Contex (possibly an early example before they were branded as "Contex-10") c1957, a pair of Model-Bs from the early 1960s, and a pair of Model As from a decade or so earlier.